NICMx/Jool/en/usr-flags-global.md

 Backwards compatibility awards IPv4 emmiters strategies to fall back when they encounter such a situation, but IPv6 has always been designed with the field present in mind.
 Therefore, if Jool translates a zero-MTU ICMPv4 message into a zero-MTU ICMPv6 message, chaos *might* ensue (actual results will depend mainly on the IPv6 client's implementation).

 To address this problem, when Jool finds itself attempting to translate a zero-MTU message, it will replace the MTU with the greatest plateau which is lower than the original packet's Total Length field.
 Admittedly, this might or might not be the correct MTU, but is a very educated guess.
 See [this example](usr-flags-plateaus.html) for more details.
-More in-depth information can be found in <a href="http://tools.ietf.org/html/rfc1191" target="_blank">RFC 1191</a>.
+More in-depth information can be found in [RFC 1191](http://tools.ietf.org/html/rfc1191).

-Note that if `--boostMTU` is activated, the MTU will still be 1280 even if the relevant plateau is less than 1280.
+Notice that the minimum IPv6 MTU is 1280.
+This will override the plateau result if the resulting value is less than 1280.

 You don't really need to sort the values as you input them.